 The Canon EOS 500D (called Canon T1i in some regions) and the Canon PowerShot G1 X are two digital cameras that were officially introduced, respectively, in March 2009 and January 2012.
 The 500D is a DSLR, while the G1X is a fixed lens compact.
 The cameras are based on an APS-C (500D) and an 1.5-inch (G1X) sensor.
-The 500D has a resolution of 15.1 megapixel, whereas the G1X provides 14.2 MP.
+The 500D has a resolution of 15.1 megapixels, whereas the G1X provides 14.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably smaller (25 percent) than the Canon 500D.
 In this context, it is worth noting that neither the 500D nor the G1X are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|6.||Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||no||2014||799||ebay.com|
+|6.||Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799||ebay.com|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 500D features an APS-C sensor and the Canon G1 X an 1.5-inch sensor.
 The sensor area in the G1X is 21 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.85.
 The sensor in the 500D has a native 3:2 aspect ratio, while the one in the G1X offers a 4:3 aspect.